MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 1. Using the navigation on the left side of the screen, select **Opportunities**.

-2. Select the drop-down arrow next to the **My Open Opportunities** view, from the menu that appears, select **Open Opportunities**.
+2. Select the drop-down arrow next to the **My Open Opportunities** view, from the menu that appears, select **All Opportunities**.

 3. On the Command Bar, select Show Chart.
-Notice that the Top Customers chart displays based on the Opportunity table.
+Notice that the **Top Customers** chart displays based on the Opportunity table.

-4. Select the drop-down arrow next to Top Customers, from the menu that appears, select **Sales Pipeline**.
+4. Select the drop-down arrow next to **Top Customers**, from the menu that appears, select **Sales Pipeline**.

 5. Select the Qualify portion of the Funnel.
 Notice that the list of Opportunities changes to display on the opportunities that in the qualify stage.